-Nursing applications are separate and distinct from applications for admission to Central Alabama Community College; therefore, applicants must meet deadlines set forth by the School of Nursing.
-For more information on nursing deadlines, please refer to the sections on nursing programs and nursing admission requirements.
+Applications for programs in the Health Science Division are separate and distinct from applications for admission to Central Alabama Community College; therefore, applicants must meet deadlines set forth by the Health Science Division.
+For more information on health science programs, please refer to the Health Science Division section.